Cluster Analysis with unequal branch lengths

 C joins the remaining taxa at 105.
 This completes the analysis.

-The analysis suggests that C is the least similar, and by implication the most distantly related, taxon to the other four (below, left), if similarity of ABDE estimates their relationship to C. In fact, the evolutionary tree from which the data were derived (below, right) shows that C is most closely related to (AB) [they have the most recent common ancestor], but has evolved at twice the rate of other taxa.
-The violation of the rate equality assumption of the method is guaranteed to give a wrong answer (below, left).
+The analysis suggests that C is the least similar to the others.
+If similarity of ABDE in the phenogram (below, left) estimates their relationship to C, then it implies that C is the most distantly related taxon to the other four.
+In fact, the evolutionary tree from which the data were derived (below, right) shows that C is most closely related to (AB) [they have the most recent common ancestor], but has evolved at twice the rate of other taxa.
+The violation of the assumption of rate equality in the method is guaranteed to give a wrong answer.